 And Michel Foucault would certainly have liked it as well, this open-minded discourse film on the subject of “surveillance and punishment”.

 Morar and Obens convincingly show in their film that Iris P.’s snooping went far beyond drawing character pictures of individual scene activists or collecting data on left-wing personal connections.
 Her activity was designed to destroy structures. (…) The result is an important film document about the surveillance state of the Federal Republic of Germany.

 Oliver Rast, der Freitag, 20 June 2017.

-The documentary “Im inneren Kreis” (In the Inner Circle) about police informers in the left-wing scene reminds us that the history of such operational methods has not yet been written.
+The documentary “Im inneren Kreis” (Into the Circle) about police informers in the left-wing scene reminds us that the history of such operational methods has not yet been written.

 Dominik Rigoll, zeitgeschichte-online.de, 13 October 2017.

 More press reviews at: http://www.iminnerenkreis-doku.de/pressestimmen